mlflow/mlflow/docs/source/models.rst

 Apache Spark
 ^^^^^^^^^^^^
-MLFLow can output python function model as an Apache Spark UDF, which can be uploaded to a Spark cluster and used to score the model.
+MLFLow can output a ``python_function`` model as an Apache Spark UDF, which can be uploaded to a Spark cluster and used to score the model.

 Example: